antonioleal/silk/README.md

-Silk is a practical frontend to various slackware package management tools, namely slackpkg, sbopkg, slapt-get, slapt-src.
+Silk is a practical front end to various slackware package management tools, namely slackpkg, sbopkg, slapt-get and slapt-src.
-It implements the more common commands and simplifies the operation of both programs by unifying the syntax and their execution.
+It implements the more common commands and simplifies the operation of multiple programs by unifying their syntax and execution.

 sbopkg is disabled by default, if you have it installed you can enable it in the config file ~/.config/silkrc